cybergu0ck/notes/engineering/software-engineering/version-control/git/03-recording-changes.md

 <br>
 <br>

-## Ammending previous commit message
+## Ammending previous commits

 - Use the following command, make changes in the commit message and close the file.
+See undoing changes file to ammend commit itself.
   ```bash
   git commit --amend
   ```